mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

 This document focuses primarily on the circuit padding framework's cover traffic features, and will only briefly touch on the potential obfuscation and application layer coupling points of the framework.
-Explicit layer coupling points can be created by adding either new [machine appplication events](#62-machine-application-events) or new [internal machine events](#63-internal-machine-events) to the circuit padding framework, so that your padding machines can react to events from other layers.
+Explicit layer coupling points can be created by adding either new [machine application events](#62-machine-application-events) or new [internal machine events](#63-internal-machine-events) to the circuit padding framework, so that your padding machines can react to events from other layers.

 ### 1.3.
 Computation Model

-The circuit padding framework is designed to suppport succinctly specified defenses that can be tuned through [computer-assisted optimization](#4-evaluating-padding-machines).
+The circuit padding framework is designed to support succinctly specified defenses that can be tuned through [computer-assisted optimization](#4-evaluating-padding-machines).